 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-“We felt a sense of history, a sense of calling,” Al says.
+“We felt a sense of history, a sense of calling,” Al said.
 “We thought that what we were doing was the most important thing in this country.”
 For nearly a decade, Al and his co-director Rabbi Eugene Lipman travelled across North America setting up social action committees in congregations and energizing people to take action on some of the most important issues of the time, including the boiling civil rights debate.

-While the power of Reform Jews was steadily growing on the local level, it was clear to Al and other Union leaders that the this voice was not being projected into the halls of Congress and that a Capitol Hill presence would be necessary.
+While the power of Reform Jews was steadily growing on the local level, it was clear to Al and other Union leaders that this vital faith voice was not being projected into the halls of Congress and that a Capitol Hill presence would be necessary.
 According to Al, the fight to create the Religious Action Center “almost tore the Reform Movement apart.”
-However, after months of organizing and passionate debate, the RAC was voted into existence by a 10 to 1 margin at the 1961 Biennial in Washington, D.C.
+After months of organizing and passionate debate, though, the RAC was voted into existence by a 10-to-1 margin at the 1961 UAHC Biennial in Washington, D.C.

 Al worked as the director of the Commission on Social Action at the Union for 40 years until he retired in 1993.
 “The history of the Commission on Social Action and the history of the Union is that we stick our necks out when everyone else is hiding,” according to Al. “That was true with McCarthyism; that was true in the early days of civil rights; that was true of affirmative action; and that was true with Vietnam.”

 “Behold the turtle,” Al says, “it only makes progress when it sticks out its neck.”